 3. Make it taste better

 There are lots of recipes for fruit, veggie, and herb infused water out there, but it can be an expensive and wasteful way to flavor your water.
 I have a better, cheaper way that also adds health benefits to your hydration habit.

-Yep, just a drop of any of the seven essential oils below will flavor your water and give your body + mind a boost.
-(Please note that there is only one brand of essential oils that I take internally – kindly email me for more about this brand and usage safety.)
+Yep, just a drop of any of the seven essential oils below will flavor your water and give your body + mind a boost. (doTERRA is the only brand of essential oils that I take internally.)
 How can you tell if an oil is safe for internal use?
 Look for a Supplement Facts label on the side.
 If there is no supplement facts label, do NOT use internally.

 7 Essential Oils to Add to Your Water